bbbradsmith/prng_6502/readme.md

 The simple versions can be adapted to take **Y** as a parameter, rather than always generating 8 bits.
-If a lower number of bits is needed (e.g. a 50/50 choice only needs 1 bit), this can be used for a faster result, breaking even with the overlapped version around 4 or 5 bits.
+If a lower number of bits is needed (e.g. a 50/50 choice only needs 1 bit), this can be used for a faster result, breaking even with the overlapped version at around 4 bits.

 Though there are generally many XOR-feedback values that can generate a maximal length LFSR, the ones selected here were chosen to have as few bits as necessary,